For admission to the major, students must meet the general requirements and declare the major.

-Application Requirements and Procedures: Candidate should have a demonstrated record of intellectual ability, a high level of motivation and a commitment to the rigorous study necessary for pursuit of a health related career or advanced education.
+Application Requirements and Procedures: Candidate should have a demonstrated record of intellectual ability, a high level of motivation and a commitment to the rigorous study necessary for pursuit of a health-related career or advanced education.
 The candidate should have an undergraduate degree with an overall GPA of 2.75 or better.
-The candidate must file an application for admission to Spalding University and official transcripts from all colleges and universities previously attended and the non refundable application fee.
+The candidate must file an application for admission to Spalding University and official transcripts from all colleges and universities previously attended and the non-refundable application fee.
 Applications should be sent to the office of Admissions.

 Advising and Support Services: Advising for post baccalaureate students is provided by the Chair of the School of Natural Science and other faculty members to help students sharpen their goals, select courses and obtain academic support services within the University.
 The professional school advisory committee will help the student with professional school applications, letters of recommendation, personal statements, and interviewing techniques.
-A benefit of the program will be practice interviews with feedback from faulty with prior experience on medical and dental school admissions committees.
+A benefit of the program will be practice interviews with feedback from faculty with prior experience on medical and dental school admissions committees.
 In addition, the program will introduce students to other exciting careers in the health professions such as physician assistant, pathology assistant, orthotics, audiology, physical therapy, podiatry etc.